Logo

 10.6A VeoCam Session Recording

-Parent access: Parents will be granted access to the VeoCam platform to view footage of their own child.
+Parent access: Parents will be granted access to the relevant platform to view footage of their own child only.
 Parents may not share footage that includes other children without those parents' consent.

-Data protection: VeoCam footage is stored securely and access is restricted to authorized coaches, relevant parents, and WMF administrators.
+Data protection: Footage is stored securely and access is restricted to authorised coaches, relevant Parents, and WMF administrators.
 Full details are provided in our Privacy Policy Section 5.1A.

-Legal basis: We process VeoCam footage under legitimate interest as it is necessary for service delivery, quality assurance, and child safety.
+Legal basis: WMF processes session recording footage under legitimate interest as it is necessary for service delivery, quality assurance, and child safety.

-Right to object: Parents may object to VeoCam recording by contacting [email protected].
-If we cannot reasonably deliver coaching services without recording (for quality or safety reasons), we may be unable to continue enrollment.
+Right to object: Parents may object to session recording by contacting [email protected].
+Where WMF cannot reasonably deliver coaching or safeguarding obligations without recording at that venue, continued enrolment may not be possible.

-Separate from marketing: VeoCam footage is for internal coaching purposes and parent access only.
-Use of any footage for marketing or social media requires separate explicit consent as outlined in Section 10.5.
+Separate from marketing: Session recording footage is for internal coaching and parent access only.
+Use of any footage for marketing or social media requires separate explicit consent as set out in Section 10.2.

 10.7 Scouting and Professional Club Sharing